Fredibau/wikifunctions-mcp-fredibau/README.md

 ## Quick Start

 For MCP-compatible tools like Claude-Desktop or Cursor, you can enable this server by simply adding it to your `mcp.json` configuration file.
-The tool should handle the installation automatically.

 ```json
 {